 It is important, however, that these dogs wear footwear designed to be worn indoors and only when needed so that overheating can be avoided.

-Lastly, the environment can play into a pooch's need for the best dog clothes or footwear.
+Lastly, the environment can play into your pooch's need to wear things like socks, shoes, coats and other dog clothing.
 When outside temperatures, weather conditions, or territory are extreme, dogs may require protection to keep them healthy and safe.

 14. High Temperatures